Get a-head - e-mail me. Perfessor Bill Edwards

 Ragtime style is a broad concept, but can be encapsulated to some extent when more minute factors are ignored.
 While the following styles are not all-inclusive, they should be widely representative just the same.

-• Cakewalks: Cakewalks are actually a precursor of Ragtime that existed in some form from about 1895 to 1908.
+• alabama dream coverCakewalks: Cakewalks are actually a precursor of Ragtime that existed in some form from about 1895 to around 1902, with a brief resurgence around 1915.
 A cakewalk often follows a derivative of an A A B B C Interlude C B B format, and is generally more jaunty than a march, but contains markedly less syncopation than a true rag.
+One major difference is that the syncopated patterns are usually contained within a half measure, rarely extending over the center point of a measure, and virtually never extending over to another measure.
 The first published "rags," The Louisiana Rag (Joseph Northrup) and The Mississippi Rag (William Krell) are actually cakewalks.
-The format was designed specifically to accompany a popular high-stepping dance of the day also known as the Cakewalk, and the tempos were generally around 85 to 95 metronome ticks per quarter in 2/4 time.
-A evening of cakewalk dance was typically a great social gathering, at which all in attendance wore their finest and brought their canes or umbrellas, which were used as an accessory of the dance.
+The format was designed specifically to accompany a popular high-stepping promenade (almost, but not quite a dance) of the day also known as the Cakewalk, and the tempos were generally around 85 to 95 metronome ticks per quarter in 2/4 time.
+An evening of the cakewalk was typically a great social gathering, at which all in attendance wore their finest and brought their canes or umbrellas, used as an accessories or enhancements of the walk.
 The winner of the dance contest literally was awarded a cake ("he takes the cake") as a prize.
-For a representative view of the clothing, see the cover of Alabama Dream.
+For a representative view of the clothing, reference the cover of Alabama Dream to the right.
 The tune of Alabama Dream is also a good example of a typical cakewalk.
+Note that while this was a social activity that started in Negro communities around the country in the late 1880s, it was often emulated by white people in the early 1900s, ironic, since the prancing allegedly started as an imitation of how white people danced to the music of black musicians.

-• Folk Rags: As the title suggests, these are rags that are based on specific folk themes, or collections of well known tunes.
+• peaceful henry coverFolk Rags: As the title suggests, these are rags that are based on specific folk themes, or collections of well-known tunes either from the United States or brought over by European immigrants and assimilated into American culture.
 They typically contain less continuity between sections, and often are little more than syncopated medleys.
 Many Mississippi and Ohio Valley rags could be considered folk rags.
 Some of the folk tunes date back to the first European settlers in America, as well as tunes adapted from days of slavery.
 The Appalachian and Ohio Valley areas were a good source for folk melodies.
-An early example of a folk rag would be either Blind Boone's Rag Medley 1 or Rag Medley 2.
-Scott Joplin's Pine Apple Rag is a good example of folk themes incorporated into a rag.
-Harry Kelley's Peaceful Henry is another example of an early rag that adapted folk melodies, and even potentially created some in the the process, including the opening strains of what would later become Jerome Kern's hit from Showboat, Old Man River.
+Some of them have been labeled "land shanties," in reference to a similar feel for songs of the sea.
+An early example of a folk rag medley would be either Blind Boone's Rag Medley 1 or Rag Medley 2.
+Scott Joplin's Pine Apple Rag is a good example of a couple of folk themes incorporated into a rag.
+E. Harry Kelley's Peaceful Henry is another example of an early rag that adapted folk melodies, and even potentially created some in the process, including the opening strains of what would later become Jerome Kern's hit from Showboat, Old Man River.
+Other popular and oft-quoted tunes, even into the 1930s, were Bucket's Got a Hole In It and Make Me a Pallet on the Floor, the latter famously recreated by pianist Jelly Roll Morton in 1938 for the Library of Congress recordings.
+There are many more found in early rags that have a nebulous origin, or were local to the composer's childhood home, and have not all been identified.

-• Classic Ragtime: This is the style generally associated with the rags of Scott Joplin and Joseph Lamb, pieces written or arranged by Artie Matthews, most of James Scott pieces, and a few assorted rags by other composers.
+• gladiolus rag coverClassic Ragtime: This is the style generally associated with the rags of Scott Joplin and Joseph Lamb, pieces written or arranged by Artie Matthews, a number of James Scott compositions, and a few assorted rags by other composers.
 These pieces are well structured, thematically coherent, usually well notated with dynamics and phrasing, and played at a controlled tempo of about 80 to 110 metronome ticks per quarter in 2/4.
+They often embrace advanced harmonic chord progressions and articulated melodic right-hand patterns found in certain classical composition styles of the 19th century, which is reportedly how the sub-genre was named.
 In most cases, the tempo marking is not numerical, but a suggestion such as Slow, Not Fast, or Slow March Tempo.
-(See the article on Ragtime Tempos for a more detailed analysis of that topic).
-Classic rags often make better listening material than they do dance music, and are intended for solo piano performance, although many good transcriptions have been produced for small orchestras or concert bands.
+(See the article on Ragtime Tempos for a more detailed analysis of that particular topic).
+Classic rags often make better listening material than they do dance music, and are intended for solo piano performance, although many good transcriptions have been produced for small orchestras or concert bands, including some arranged by Scott Joplin himself.
 The most prevalent publisher of "Classic Ragtime" was also the man who coined the term, John Stillwell Stark.
 His catalog featured all of the aforementioned composers, with the inclusion of many other fine pieces that fit in the same category.

-• Popular or Tin Pan Alley Ragtime: Tin Pan Alley refers to a publisher's row in New York City where a great deal of music was "mass produced" from the late 1890s through at least the 1960s.
-Although the Alley reached its peak in the 1920s, lots of ragtime era pieces emerged from there by composers such as Thomas Lodge and George Botsford.
+• black and white rag coverPopular or Tin Pan Alley Ragtime: Tin Pan Alley refers to a publisher's row on 28th street in New York City from the late-1890s to nearly 1910 (later centered near Times Square), where a great deal of music was "mass produced."
+It existed in principle from the late 1890s through at least the early 1960s.
+The basic idea was that of mass-producing music to meet public demand more so than for personal artistic reasons, and represents the beginning of music as an industry.
+Although the Alley reached its peak in the 1920s, lots of Ragtime era pieces emerged from there by composers such as Thomas Lodge and George Botsford.
 A good example of a New York rag would be Botsford's Chatterbox Rag.
-However, the production of piano ragtime and ragtime songs that of this style was not limited to New York publishing houses.
+However, the production of piano Ragtime and Ragtime songs of this style was not limited to New York publishing houses.
 Prolific composers such as Charles L. Johnson of Kansas City turned out pieces of moderate to high quality on a regular basis that were meant largely for dancing.
 These pieces would often create minor dance crazes, and were generally simplified so that the demonstrators working at Woolworths or similar stores could easily play and sell them.
 Mainstream rags of this type were also generally played faster, largely because of their simplicity, and in an effort to keep pace with an ever-accelerating society.
 The most widely used device in these rags was the secondary rag theme utilizing the three over four pattern.
 Two excellent examples of this are Johnson's Dill Pickles Rag and George Botsford's Black and White Rag.

-• Early Blues: Two composer/performers dominated this particular field in the beginning.
+• the dallas blues coverEarly Blues: Two composer/performers dominated this particular field at the time of the first blues publications and piano rolls from 1912 into the early 1920s.
 They were William Christopher (W.C.)
 Handy and Ferdinand "Jelly Roll" Morton, though there were a few others like Joseph "King" Oliver and Artie Matthews that were early contributors.
-The early blues were actually rags that contained one or more sections of the familiar twelve bar blues chord progression (I IV I I IV IV I I V IV I I or a variation thereof) with a syncopated melody.
-There were also some songs, particularly tunes by Nat Ayers, that used twelve bar verses in the blues pattern.
+Many of the earliest published blues were actually rags that contained one or more sections of the familiar twelve bar blues chord progression (I IV I I IV IV I I V IV I I or a variation thereof) with a syncopated melody.
+On recordings they were often played much faster than they would be from the late-1920s forward.
+There were also some songs, particularly tunes by Hughie Cannon and Nat Ayers, that contained twelve bar verses utilizing the blues pattern.
 The blues-named pieces were comprised of multiple sections in two different keys, much as rags were, but also utilized "blue notes" which were meant to convey pitches somewhere in the cracks between major and minor.
 To obtain this affect without the benefit of sliding notes or a vocal line, modes were often shifted from one measure to the next, or grace notes were used to emphasize approximately where the note should be.
 W.C.
 Handy's Beale Street Blues demonstrates this format and technique effectively.

-• Stomps: The stomp was allegedly named by Ferdinand "Jelly Roll" Morton, though others recorded and sometimes wrote down similarly styled pieces.
+• grandpa's spells coverStomps: The stomp was allegedly named by Ferdinand "Jelly Roll" Morton, though others recorded and sometimes wrote down similarly styled pieces.
 It is a related derivative of Ragtime that was more melodically free form in nature, usually with a slight swing, and often played in the same key throughout.
-Some stomps were built around blues riffs, but the bulk of the were derived from ragtime format.
-While the feeling in ragtime is often more of a march with nearly equal emphasis on bass notes and chords, the stomp tends to emphasize the bass on the first and third beats of a measure.
+Some stomps were built around blues riffs, but the bulk of them were derived from the Ragtime format, typically with two to three parts, often in the same key.
+While the overall feeling in faster Ragtime is often more of a march with nearly equal emphasis on bass notes and chords, the stomp tends to emphasize the bass on the first and third beats of a measure.
 Many performers accomplished this, as demonstrated in period recordings, by stomping those beats with their left foot while they played.
 Given that the stomp was one of the three composition forms commonly used by "Jelly Roll" Morton (along with blues and Spanish-tinged pieces), he is most heavily associated with them.
-An interesting adaptation of a rag to a stomp is Mortons Maple Leaf Stomp, while his Grandpa's Spells conveys the feeling with much aplomb.
-His common-law brother-in-law, Ollie "Dink" Johnson, was also a proponent of the style, having recorded Stomp de Low Down.
+An interesting adaptation of a rag to a stomp is Morton's Maple Leaf Stomp, while his iconic Grandpa's Spells conveys the feeling with much aplomb.
+His common-law brother-in-law, Oliver "Dink" Johnson, was also a proponent of the style, having recorded Stomp de Low Down based in part on the New Orleans folk strain known as Sister Kate.

-• Novelty Ragtime: Novelty Rags are melodically and/or rhythmically complex, performed fast, or all of the above.
-Actually, they are made up more of repeated riffs and patterns than anything else, but the execution of these at a forward-moving tempo is what is difficult.
+• dog on the piano coverNovelty Ragtime: Novelty Rags are melodically and/or rhythmically complex, performed fast, or all of the above.
+Actually, they are made up more of repeated riffs and patterns than anything else, including melodies, but the execution of these at a forward-moving tempo is what is difficult.
 Many date the origin of this style to Felix Arndt's 1915 charmer Nola, but composers such as George Botsford and Julius Lenzberg were turning out pieces of similar complexity around the same time.
-Most of the Ragtime of the 1920s consisted of novelty pieces, with the movement headed by the prolific Edward Elzear "Zez" Confrey and England's Billy Mayerl, with some help from roll-pianist Roy Bargy.
+Most of the Ragtime of the 1920s consisted of novelty pieces, with the movement headed by the prolific Edward Elzear "Zez" Confrey and England's Billy Mayerl, with some significant contributions from piano roll artist Roy Bargy.
 The most common venue of performance for these pieces was on piano rolls or phonograph records.
-This was necessary, as the average pianist capable of pounding out Dill Pickles Rag did not have the technical expertise or dexterity to play the novelties as written.
+This was necessary, as the average pianist capable of pounding out Dill Pickles Rag often lacked the technical expertise or dexterity to play the novelties as written.
 A classic example of the novelty piano piece is Confrey's Kitten On The Keys.
-Composer Robin Frost is continuing this tradition into the 21st century by writing fabulous novelties, many intended for MIDI performance.
+Composers Robin Frost and the dynamic young performer Vincent Johnson are continuing this tradition into the 21st century by writing fabulous novelties, many of Frost's complex enough that they are intended largely for MIDI performance.

-• Stride Piano: A very demanding method of piano playing, Stride is derived directly from Ragtime, and it evolved largely from artists who cut Ragtime and popular song piano rolls.
+• honeysuckle rose coverStride Piano: A very demanding method of piano playing, Stride was derived directly from Ragtime, and it evolved largely from artists who cut Ragtime and popular song piano rolls.
 Up until 1912 or so, most piano rolls were produced mathematically and one chord at a time with a ruler and a special paper punch.
 The arrangers often filled in the pieces with extra notes to fatten up the sound and sell more rolls of a particular piece than their competitor.
 Once machines were invented that could mark up paper of an editable live performance in a fraction of the time, rolls could be turned out for sale much faster and feature well-known artists or composers to boot.
-However, to match the fat sound of previously produced rolls, the artists hired to play and arrange them (including George Gershwin, Edward Elzear "Zez" Confrey, and James P. Johnson) needed to broaden their playing style.
+However, to match the fat sound of previously produced rolls, the artists hired to play and arrange them (including George Gershwin, "Zez" Confrey, and James P. Johnson) needed to broaden their playing style.
 These techniques became a part of and helped to evolve the genre of Stride Piano.
 It is also said that during "rent parties" of the 1920s that the host wanted a band but could not afford one, so he hired pianists who worked hard to emulate it, thus helping to further cultivate the style.
 Melodies in Stride are often played more chordally, instead of extended single melodic lines with occasional harmony notes.
 The bass notes are typically lower than in Ragtime scores, and the use of tenths as opposed to just octaves or single bass notes is inherent.
-The left hand chords are often centered at or above Middle C, unlike Ragtime chords which are more often confined to the octave below and around Middle C. The visual aspect of the amount of motion the left hand was required to repeatedly travel in order to create this sound helped give Stride Piano its name.
+The left hand chords are often centered at or above Middle C, unlike Ragtime chords which are more often confined to the octave below and around Middle C. The visual aspect of the amount of motion the left hand was required to repeatedly travel in order to create this sound helped give Stride Piano its name, albeit in the late 1940s, more than two decades after it gained popularity.
 James P. Johnson's Carolina Shout has long been the general benchmark on which budding Stride pianists cut their teeth.
-A good example of Stride writing using minimal melodic elements and lots of rhythm is Johnson's Mule Walk Stomp.
-Johnson was soon followed by Thomas "Fats" Waller, whose A Handful of Keys raised the bar once again for stride and jazz pianists.
+A good example of Stride writing using minimal melodic elements and lots of rhythm is heard Johnson's Mule Walk Stomp.
+Johnson was soon followed by Thomas "Fats" Waller, whose A Handful of Keys raised the bar once again for both stride and jazz pianists.
+A surprising number of these recorded works were not initially published, and therefore not available to pianists until they were transcribed decades later by enthusiasts.

-• Contemporary Ragtime: As with jazz, trying to pin down contemporary ragtime is exceedingly difficult.
-In general, it is similar to both classic and popular rags composed during the ragtime era, but incorporates newer compositional ideas from later in the 20th century, and is often more free-form in style.
-Even more generally, it is ragtime written since the ragtime era, but even some contemporary rags (including the author's own Hanon Rag) could readily be classified as popular or novelty ragtime.
-There are also some free-form offshoots of mainstream contemporary ragtime composition, the most notable one being Terra Verde, championed in part by David Thomas Roberts and Scott Kirby.
-While composers such as the author, Dave Jasen, Trebor Tichenor, and many others have penned many tunes that would fit well within the ragtime era, there are a few notable composers who have expanded several elements of the genre into something very contemporary sounding.
+• the necromancer coverContemporary Ragtime: As with jazz, trying to pin down contemporary Ragtime is exceedingly difficult.
+In general, it is similar to both classic and popular rags composed during the Ragtime era, but incorporates newer compositional ideas from later in the 20th century and into the 21st.
+It is often more free-form in style.
+More generally, it is Ragtime written since the "original" Ragtime era of the 1900s and 1910s, but even some contemporary rags (including the author's own Hanon Rag) could readily be classified as popular or novelty Ragtime.
+There are also some free-form offshoots of mainstream contemporary Ragtime composition, the most notable one being Terra Verde, championed in part by David Thomas Roberts and Scott Kirby.
+While composers such as the author, Dave Jasen, Trebor Tichenor, and many others have penned many tunes that would fit well within the Ragtime era, there are a few notable composers who have expanded several elements of the genre into something very contemporary sounding.
 William Bolcom is known for his well-conceived creations such as Graceful Ghost, Seabiscuits, and his Pulitzer Prize winning Garden of Eden, a collection of syncopated vignettes.
 Max Morath helped lead the way with gems such as One for Amelia and Polyragmic.
 Glenn Jenks has a great touch which blends the familiar with the new, and includes innovations such as The Wrong Rag and Harbour Rag.
-Still, one of the leaders in changing the sound of ragtime to something more sophisticated was Eubie Blake, whose Dicty's on Seventh Avenue blends mathematical and formulaic methods of writing with a ragtime style that he created when ragtime was still new.
+Still, one of the original leaders in changing the sound of Ragtime to something more sophisticated was Eubie Blake, whose Dictys on Seventh Avenue blends mathematical and formulaic methods of writing with a Ragtime style that he created when Ragtime was still new.
 His rags written since that time, including the beautiful Rhapsody in Ragtime further reflect this progressive thinking.
-There is a new breed of 21st century ragtime composers, including young Hamish Davidson of Australia, who may yet take ragtime a step further in evolution.
+There is a new breed of 21st century Ragtime composers, including Martin Spitznagel, Max Keenleyside and Vincent Johnson among others, who may yet take Ragtime a step further in evolution.
 Might YOU be one of them?

 RAGTIME OFFSPRING

-To look at it from a metaphorical point of view (without assuming absolutes), think of the beginning of ragtime as a giant funnel of sorts.
-Into the top of this funnel are deposited the marches of Eastern Europe and Russia, the dances of Slavik and Norman countries like Italy and France, the jigs of Ireland (which contributed to black jig dances in the South), smaller classical forms of the Western world such sonatas and intermezzos, the rhythms of Africa and Latin American countries, the folk strains of the rural United States, and the ring shouts or spirituals that evolved in the fields of the American South during and after the time of slavery.
-You can find all of these elements directly in ragtime music in one or another form.
-Now on the lower side of the funnel consider all the variations on ragtime that become the popular music forms we know around the world today.
-They span many genres, but most owe their heritage to the popularity and musical traits of ragtime piano.
+To look at it from a metaphorical point of view (without assuming absolutes), think of the beginning of Ragtime as a giant funnel of sorts.
+Into the top of this funnel are deposited the marches of Eastern Europe and Russia, the dances of Slavik and Norman countries like Italy and France, the jigs of Ireland (which contributed to black jig dances in the South), smaller classical forms of the Western world such as sonatas and intermezzos, the rhythms of Africa and Latin American countries, the folk strains of the rural United States, and the ring shouts or spirituals that evolved in the fields of the American South during and after the time of slavery.
+You can find all of these elements directly in Ragtime music in one or another form.
+Now on the lower side of the funnel consider all the variations on Ragtime that become the popular music forms we know around the world today.
+They span many genres, but most owe their heritage to the popularity and musical traits of Ragtime piano.
 Alongside or even directly inside that funnel is also a string which is little changed throughout the same time period.
-That would be the blues, which although they have been infused into a number of music forms starting with ragtime and continuing, are essentially the same basic form that the started out as in the mid to late 19th century.
-That is, in part, why the evolution of ragtime in America was so important in terms of music history.
+That would be the blues, which although they have been infused into a number of music forms starting with Ragtime and continuing, are essentially the same basic form that the started out as in the late 19th century.
+That is, in part, why the evolution of Ragtime in America was so important in terms of music history.

 Ragtime Webring-Dedicated To Scott Joplin